Rowan Ricardo Phillips: Writing

+Poetry

 Phillips's first three books of poems––The Ground, Heaven, and Living Weapon––can be read as a poetry trilogy.
-The poet Henri Cole wrote, "Like all good poets, Rowan Ricardo Phillips writes from a zone of his own creation, mixing the traditions of his West Indian ancestry with American poetry.
+The poet Henri Cole stated: "Like all good poets, Rowan Ricardo Phillips writes from a zone of his own creation, mixing the traditions of his West Indian ancestry with American poetry.
 He is a hopeful poet, a rising star."
-Phillips's poems engage such topics as the role of the imagination in human experience, the power of the sublime, the ubiquity of beauty, the history of literature, the necessity of translation, U.S. history, racism, colonialism, police violence, capitalism, and the Black Lives Matter movement.
-Through all of these subjects, Phillips's work meditates on the role of the poem and the poet, referencing poetic tradition from Greek mythology through centuries of English and American verse.
-Poet and scholar Evie Shockley writes of The Ground that Phillips's poems “carry the authoritative descriptions and rhythms of Walcott, the philosophical and symbolic flights of Stevens, the subtle humor and cosmopolitanism of Dove, but in a language whose musical blend of the contemporary and the timeless is all Phillips’s own.
-These poems assert cycles—they repeat, recur, and return—but where we end up is not where we started.”
-The Trinidadian poet and writer Andre Bagoo said of the Phillips trilogy: “Look closely and you can see major moments in US history informing his three collections.
-The Ground (2012) fell under in the shadow of 9/11; Heaven (2015) under the presidency of Barack Obama; and now the final part of this informal trinity, Living Weapon (2020) comes in the age of Donald Trump and COVID-19.”
-In a 2021 review of Living Weapon for The Guardian, David Wheatley writes that “Phillips’s determination to push beyond irony into affirmation is an audacious gesture – 'resilient as bioluminescence', these poems of 'song and pain' announce a bold new talent.”
+Poet and scholar Evie Shockley wrote of The Ground that Phillips's poems "carry the authoritative descriptions and rhythms of Walcott, the philosophical and symbolic flights of Stevens, the subtle humor and cosmopolitanism of Dove, but in a language whose musical blend of the contemporary and the timeless is all Phillips's own.
+In a 2021 review of Living Weapon for The Guardian, David Wheatley writes that "Phillips's determination to push beyond irony into affirmation is an audacious gesture".

-Phillips is the author of a book of literary criticism on African American poetry, When Blackness Rhymes with Blackness (2010), and a translation from the Catalan of Salvador Espriu’s story collection Ariadne in the Grotesque Labyrinth (2012).
+Phillips is the author of a book of literary criticism on African-American poetry, When Blackness Rhymes with Blackness (2010), and a translation from the Catalan of Salvador Espriu's story collection Ariadne in the Grotesque Labyrinth (2012).

+Phillips' fourth poetry collection, Silver, was published in 2024 by Farrar, Straus and Giroux in the United States and was longlisted for the National Book Award for Poetry.